pdf-raku/PDF-Grammar-raku/README.md

 `PDF::Grammar::PDF` - this  describes the file structure of PDF documents, including headers, trailers, top-level objects and the cross reference table.

+`PDF::Grammar::Function` - a tokeniser for Postscript Caculator (type 4) functions.

 PDF-Grammar has so far been tested against a limited sample of PDF documents and has not yet been put to use for any serious PDF processing.
 The grammar is still evolving and is likely to change.